JDonnellyCodeInstitute/weather/README.md

     - Upon a successful search the user will see an image relevant to the weather condition stipulated in the JSON, the temperature, the humidity and the windspeed.
     - The user can hover over the icons for search, weather condition, humidity and windspeed and a string of additional information will appear on screen.
     - The user can click on any of the data pieces/ icons to get some alternate information.
+    - The user can click the supplementary data button and view a table of information such as wind direction, location information, and UV index.
     - There is a visually appealing background image of the sky.

 - __The Structure Plane__